kbase/narrative/KNOWN_ISSUES.md

   * The data panel can still, occasionally, spin nonstop at page load.
 [KBASE-3338](https://atlassian.kbase.us/browse/KBASE-3338)
   * The 'About Jupyter' dialog in the Kernel menu is non-functional
   * Missing Jupyter menu bar [KBASE-3371](https://atlassian.kbase.us/browse/KBASE-3371)
   * Opening new narrative and clicking "share" on top-right results in two "Rename Narrative" dialogs on top of one another.
-Share tooltip doesn't dismiss when clicking outside of tooptip.
+Share tooltip doesn't dismiss when clicking outside of tooltip.